GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 - The Unitree is a holonomic mobile base and therefore has decoupled view and heading.
 If used correctly, this can be a major advantage in efficiently exploraing an area.
 - The map may have small encalves of unexplored regions which can be outliers for the exploration algorithm.

-My frontier exploration algorithm is as follows:
+My frontier exploration algorithm works as follows:

 1. Dilate the free space of the map to cover any enclaves.
-2. Locate the position and direction of each frontiers by evaluating neighboring unexplored cells around free cells.
+2. Locate the position and direction of each frontier by evaluating neighboring unexplored cells around free cells.
 3. Update the goal pose by picking the closest frontier at every time step.
 This means that traveling exactly to a particular frontier is less of a priority than constantly moving and exploring.

 <br>